 combination of specific keywords and Boolean operators such as “Mimosa pudica,” “antiparasitic,” “biofilm,” “mucilage,” “intestinal detoxification,” “mucoid plaque,” and “gastrointestinal health,” covering publications from January 1999 to July 2024.

-In order to ensure a comprehensive review, additional relevant articles were identified through the screening of reference lists in the selected studies, utilizing a snowballing technique.
+In order to ensure a comprehensive review, additional relevant articles were identified through the screening of reference lists in the selected studies, utilizing a snow-balling technique.
 The inclusion criteria encompassed original research articles, systematic reviews, meta-analyses, clinical case reports, and book chapters published in English or Portuguese that addressed the pharmacological, phytochemical, or clinical aspects of Mimosa pudica relevant to the objectives of this review.
 Studies without full text availability, non-peer-reviewed works, conference abstracts, and publications not directly related to the core topics were excluded.

 After screening titles and abstracts, full texts of pertinent studies were thoroughly read and analyzed.
 Extracted data were organized into major thematic areas, including the phytochemical composition of Mimosa pudica, evidence of its antiparasitic and antibiofilm activities, methods and properties of mucilage extraction, and clinical or experimental data pertinent to intestinal detoxification and management of mucoid plaques.
 Emphasis was placed on the most recent and methodologically sound studies, comparing evidence across experimental models and human research to elucidate translational relevance and identify gaps for future inquiry.